cisagov/get.gov/pages/help/help_domain-management.md

 4. Update as needed.
 5. Click “Save.”

+You will receive an email notification about your changes.

 ## Update information about your authorizing official

 1. [Sign in with your Login.gov account](#)